Quest Priest Deck List Guide (The Boomsday Project October 2018)

 Quest Priest is a slow archetype that uses the Awaken the Makers Quest from the Journey to Un'Goro expansion.
 However, it was not until the Witchwood expansion that the deck became a core part of the meta game at a high level.

 This Quest Priest deck costs 13,480 and it is made up of the following cards.

 The Mulligan for Quest Priest is fairly consistent across all matchups.
 Despite being a Control deck, the primary aim is to get the Awaken the Makers Quest completed in a timely manner to have the security of the healing from Amara, Warden of Hope readily available.

 Crystalline Oracle is the best card to have in your opening hand universally, as it is a solid proactive opening that challenges Aggro decks and generates value against Control.
-Loot Hoarder and Plated Beetle can also be sought after as a solid follow-up.
+Loot Hoarder and Dead Ringer can also be sought after as a solid follow-up.
 If you already have at least two of these cards, Twilight's Call can also be kept to greatly aid Quest completion.